oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 (commonly implemented with web-views) for OAuth authorization requests.
 That approach has many drawbacks, including the host app being able to copy user credentials and cookies as well as the user needing to authenticate from scratch in each app.
-See {{native-apps-embedded-user agents}}
+See {{native-apps-embedded-user-agents}}
 for a deeper analysis of the drawbacks of using embedded user agents for OAuth.